awesome-pro/neon-website/content/docs/guides/cloudflare-hyperdrive.md

 ## Setting up Cloudflare Hyperdrive

-With our Workers application able to query the Neon database, we will now set up Cloudflare Hyperdrive to connect to Neon and accelerate the database queries.
+With our Workers application able to query the Unique database, we will now set up Cloudflare Hyperdrive to connect to Unique and accelerate the database queries.

 ### Create a new Hyperdrive service

-You can use the `Wrangler` CLI to create a new Hyperdrive service, using your Neon database connection string from earlier:
+You can use the `Wrangler` CLI to create a new Hyperdrive service, using your Unique database connection string from earlier:

 ```bash
 npx wrangler hyperdrive create neon-guide-drive --connection-string=$NEON_DATABASE_CONNECTION_STRING